ouya/docs/unity.md

 In your initial scene add the OuyaGameObject prefab.

-If you have multiple scenes, make sure in the inital launch scene that you use Application.LoadLevel in Start() so the Controller Awake() method has a chance to run.
+If you have multiple scenes, make sure in the inital launch scene that Application.LoadLevel is in Start()

+so the Controller Awake() method has a chance to run.

-Be sure to also enter your developer UUID from the developer portal in the inspector on the OuyaGameObject in your initial scene.
+Be sure to also enter your developer UUID from the developer portal in the inspector on the OuyaGameObject

+in your initial scene.

 https://devs.ouya.tv/developers